 - What is the premise for expense reimbursements to be considered income?
 These are University business expenses.

 - The University of California has an established Accountable Employee Reimbursement plan compliant with IRS Regulation 162-2.
-Over the past years the campus has slowly migrated to a full-compliance program with IRS Regulations and OP Policy (G-28 and BUS-79).
+The campus has slowly migrated to a full-compliance program with IRS Regulations and OP Policy (G-28 and BUS-79).
 When an expense reimbursement occurs outside the IRS requirements for an accountable plan, the reimbursement migrates to the treatment of a non-accountable reimbursement plan.
 When this occurs, the burden of determining the tax treatment migrates from UC Davis to the employee.
 The employee should consult with their tax professional about deducting the reimbursement on their tax return.

-- Why are CTS expenses included in imputed income when the university already paid for this cost?
+- Why are Preferred Booking Program expenses included in imputed income when the university already paid for this cost?

-- Utilization of the CTS system does provides a convenient method to pay for university business.
+- Utilization of the Preferred Booking Program system provides a convenient method to pay for university business.
 Policy and IRS regulations require that expenses be substantiated within 60 days.
-Substantiation is accomplished by reconciling the expense in AggieTravel.
-If the CTS expense is not reconciled, it is not allocated to the correct expense account nor reviewed by the designated supervisor/AggieTravel report reviewer thus not meeting the reconciliation criteria.
+Substantiation is accomplished by reconciling the expense in AggieExpense.
+If the expense is not reconciled, it is not allocated to the correct expense account nor reviewed by the designated supervisor/AggieExpense report reviewer thus not meeting the reconciliation criteria.

 Every effort was made to ensure travelers and administrative support teams were aware of the campus migration to IRS compliance.
 Below is a list of publications including the information

 > Aggie Travel Digest editions: June, August and October 2018

 > Supply Chain Management Newsletter January 2019.